carboneio/n8n-nodes-carbone/README.md

 Carbone.io is a powerful document generation service that allows you to create professional PDF, DOCX, XLS, XLSX, ODT, PPTX, ODS, CSV and XML reports and documents from templates using JSON data.
 The easy-to-implement template concept frees you from design constraints, with a No/Low code approach.

+**Features**
+- Generate documents from templates using JSON data.
+- Upload, manage, and delete templates.
+- Advanced options: localization, currency conversion, and template versioning.
+- Supports Carbone API v4 and v5.

+**Real-World Use Cases for Carbone.io**<br>
+Carbone.io is ideal for generating:
+- Invoices and Receipts: Automate billing with dynamic data.
+- Contracts: Populate legal templates with customer details.
+- Reports: Financial, sales, or operational reports with charts and tables.
+- Proposals: Customized business proposals for clients.
+- Certificates: Automated certificates for training or events.
+- Labels and Packing Slips: Shipping and logistics documents.
+- Personalized Letters: Mass mail with custom recipient data.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

 ## Installation